Acerca de

 Parent & Carer Support

 We have particular experience in supporting adoptive families and those caring for children who are, or have been, looked after.
-We understand that early experiences, trauma and disrupted attachments can shape how children feel, communicate and relate to others.
+We understand that early experiences, trauma, loss and disrupted relationships can shape how children feel, communicate and relate to others.
 Our work creates space to make sense of these experiences, supporting parents and carers to respond in ways that build safety, connection and understanding over time.

-We start with an initial conversation to map out what’s been happening, helping us to think together about what support might feel most helpful for you and your family.
-You can explore the different types of parenting support below, and if you’re unsure what might fit, we’re always happy to talk things through and create a more tailored approach.
+We begin with an initial conversation to map out what has been happening, helping us think together about what support may be most helpful for you and your family.
+You can explore the different types of parenting support below and, if you're unsure what might fit, we're always happy to talk things through and create a more tailored approach.

 Session fees range from £80–£120.